yohoho-ua/neo-util/README.md

 )
 ```

-app is running on [http://localhost:8080/assets/](http://localhost:8080/assets/ "link to wallet")
+by default app is running on [http://localhost:8080/assets/](http://localhost:8080/assets/ "link to wallet")